-He is an entrepreneur focus on technology start-ups, automotive sector, and real estate as well as being committed to social responsibility.
+Omar Ayesh is Chairman of Nobles investment, a holding company with interests in Nobles Properties and Winfooz among others.
+He is a serial entrepreneur focusing on technology start-ups, the automotive sector, and real estate as well as being committed to social responsibility.

 WE CREATE ICONS